Sign In / Sign Out

 Plan: Programs in this status are expected to ONLY submit an assessment plan.

-Low Enrollment: Programs in this status are expected to submit an abbreviated assessment report AND a full assessment plan.
+Low Enrollment: Programs in this status have 20 or less unique students enrolled in the previous academic year.
+These programs are expected to submit an abbreviated assessment report AND a full assessment plan.

 No Enrollment: Programs in this status have zero enrolled students.
 They are expected to have an assessment plan on file but are not expected to submit an annual repot.